Rosemary (Rosmarinus officinalis)

 The best time to cut stems for use in the kitchen is in early afternoon, when their flavour will be its strongest.

-Flower borders and beds, patios, containers, city & courtyard gardens, hedges.
+Flower borders and beds, patios, containers, city and courtyard gardens, hedges.

 Rosemary is fairly drought tolerant, but like all other drought-tolerant plants, needs watering until established.